MishaLaskin/rad/README.md

 * '--train_dir' - This variable should point to the top level model directory inside 'tmp'.
 This should be created during training.

 The above variables are already set per the original project parameters.
 They can be left alone and the script can be directly called to replicate the project.
 The only ones you may need to modify are 'train_dir' and 'work_dir'.

+## Training the LSTM and Running the LSTM against Adversarial Observations
+First, we go over training the LSTM.
+You should call 'scripts/run_lstm.sh' to train the LSTM.
+This file calls 'train_lstm.py' with some parameters.
+Again, the script can be directly called as it is, to replicate the project.
+We walk through some of the parameters to give the reader familiarity.

+* '--domain_name' - As above, we run on the 'cartpole' domain.
+* '--task_name' - As above, we run on the 'swingup' task.
+* '--work_dir' - In this case, since we are training a model, we give the 'tmp' directory.
+This is in line with the main repo.
+All models are stored in './tmp'.
+* '--data_augs' - We pass in 'no_augs'.
+The LSTM for the project was trained on no data augmentations.
+* '--seed' - The seed we set for LSTM training was 94.
+* '--critic_lr/--actor_lr' - The learning rate for both (after much hyperparameter tuning) was set to 1.5e-5, which was found to produce a good training regime.
+* '--eval_freq' - In this case, we saved and evaluated our model every 100 steps.
+* '--num_train_steps' - We only run our model to 1500 steps, since the LSTM is heavier to train.
+* '--lstm_num_layers' - The number of layers in the LSTM was set as 1.
+* '--lstm_dropout' - The dropout rate for the LSTM, which was irrelevant since the number of layers was 1.
+* '--lstm_lookback' - This is the number of episodes that the LSTM looks back when training.
+The LSTM only looks back to a maximum of 5 episodes.